 Of course, building professional relationships, especially in the complex and competitive medical sales field, isn’t a black-and-white process.
 The biggest obstacle is that no two medical sales clients are the same.
 Each has unique needs, expectations, objections, and specific circumstances that hold them back from fully committing to a meaningful working relationship with you.

-The good news is, there are seven key elements every successful medical sales rep uses to build relationships.
+The good news is, there are six key elements every successful medical sales rep uses to build relationships.
 As a result, clients see them as valuable assets to their success.

 Follow along in our guide to know how to handle the most common relationship-building situations: